 Not all routine visits are covered

-If an insurer happens to cover appointments, the premium is likely to be higher.
-You’ll want to research the insurers and think about what your pet needs the most.
+If an insurer happens to cover appointments, the premium is likely higher.
+You’ll want to research the insurers and think about your pet’s needs the most.

 Pre-existing conditions aren’t covered